For Those Looking To Make Fast Money Illegally, Stolen Property Gets The Job Done. But It Doesn’t End There.

 They are looking for that one homeowner who has left themselves vulnerable to those night seekers of fast cash.

-Lock Garage
+Lock The Garage Door

 One of the easiest ways into a home is through an unlocked door but an unlocked garage or even worse a garage door that is wide open is the easiest way in.

-Never give out your keypad key for the garage and protect it when you use it just as you would your debit card at an ATM.
+Never give out your keypad key for the garage, and protect it when you use it, just as you would your debit card at an ATM.

 Always do a double-check of doors on the way out of the house and on the way to bed.

-This has become a habit in our home that my dad started ever since mum and dad came to Canada.
+This has become a habit in our home that my dad started ever since my mum and dad came to Canada.

-Back in the UK all of our doors and windows lock with a key.
+Back in the UK, all of our doors and windows lock with a key.

-Not just one key either, they all have a key so my parents are always locking and unlocking doors and windows.
+Not just one key either, they all have a key, so my parents are always locking and unlocking doors and windows.

 The bottom line is you have to care.

-Ever since we’ve done the same thing because it will be that one time that we forget and boom we will be the target.
+Ever since we’ve done the same thing because it will be that one time that we forget, and boom, we will be the target.

 Lock and Alarm Vehicles

-My truck doesn’t have an alarm system on it but my new truck will which is great because car and truck theft is a huge business.
+My truck doesn’t have an alarm system on it, but my new truck will, which is great because car and truck theft is a huge business.

-Petty thieves looking for spare coins or stuff they can easily sell for easy money such as CDs, stereo, computer, jewelry, cell phone, designer sunglasses, car seats or other valuables left in plain view.
+Petty thieves looking for spare coins or stuff they can easily sell for easy money, such as CDs, stereo, computer, jewelry, cell phone, designer sunglasses, car seats, or other valuables left in plain view.

-I’ve left my wallet in the truck many times only to have Mrs.CBB ask me where it is when I come home.
+I’ve left my wallet in the truck many times, only to have Mrs.CBB ask me where it is when I come home.

 It’s easy for a guy to do because we pull it out of our back pocket and set it in the cup holder or glove box.

-A purse, on the other hand, is a bit bigger and if you’re anything like my wife she has a purse filled with everything and never forgets it.
+A purse, on the other hand, is a bit bigger, and if you’re anything like my wife, she has a purse filled with everything and never forgets it.

-On the odd occasion, she leaves it in the truck when we go shopping but takes her wallet with her.
+On the odd occasion, she leaves it in the truck when we go shopping, but takes her wallet with her.

 I know other women out there do the same.

-That’s probably the best option if you’re going shopping but remember to take it out.
+That’s probably the best option if you’re going shopping, but remember to take it out.

-Lock Windows
+Lock The Windows

-I have yet to be in a house in Ontario where every window is locked with a key but I’m sure there are some out there.
+I have yet to be in a house in Ontario where every window is locked with a key, but I’m sure there are some out there.

-For the most part windows in the UK, homes have no screens like they do in Canada.
+For the most part, windows in the UK homes have no screens like they do in Canada.

-That means when they are opened anyone can jump in if they can fit.
+That means when they are opened, anyone can jump in if they can fit.

-Upper windows on homes generally push out and up and I remember Mrs. CBB asking why there were no screens.
+Upper windows on homes generally push out and up, and I remember Mrs. CBB asking why there were no screens.

 She worried about bugs getting in and possibly theft if they were left open.